fpgaprince/rtd/docs/source/fundamentals.rst

 We understand and solve problem with math and science representing them through functions.

-As problems became more complex and the urgency to solve them became more critical, we needed better methods.
+As problems became more complex/demanding and the urgency to solve them became imperative/decisive/paramount, we needed better methods and precision.

 What started out as analog, was no longer adequate.
+Thus the catalyst for Digital Electronics.

 Transistors
 ------------------